soravux/scoop/doc/usage.rst

     If :option:`-n` if less than the sum of workers specified in the hostfile or hostlist, the workers are launched in batch by host until the parameter is reached.
-    This behaviour may ignore latters hosts.
+    This behavior may ignore latters hosts.

     If :option:`-n` if more than the sum of workers specified in the hostfile or hostlist, the remaining workers are distributed using a Round-Robin